 Candles can shed light on our desires or wishes, but more importantly candles represent the light of Christ.
 This light illuminates our hearts when we feel burdened and helps us turn toward God to reflect on whatever is resonating within us in that moment.
 Some of these may include:

 Lighting candles for peace:

-One of the most universal ways to use candles in the church is to light a candle for peace.
-As we live in a world where peace is elusive due to war and natural disasters, lighting a candle allows us to stand in solidarity with the many people around us who are affected by these conflicts.
+One of the most universal ways to use candles in church is to light a candle for peace.
+We live in a world where peace is elusive due to war and natural disasters.
+Lighting a candle allows us to stand in solidarity with the many people around us who are affected by these conflicts.
 It also reminds us that Isaiah called Jesus the “Prophet of Peace”.
-Jesus teaches us all how to be peacemakers and the one who will bring peace to Earth again when He returns.

-When we light a candle with the intention of peace, we recognize that peace is a light that can shine in dark places.
-As we look at the candle, we can celebrate the peace we find in Jesus Christ and know that it is through him alone that true peace is made possible.
+When we light a candle with the intention of peace, we recognize it is a light that can shine in dark places.
+As we look at the candle, we can celebrate the peace we find in Jesus Christ.
+We know that it is through him alone that true peace is made possible.